ory/hydra-login-consent-node/README.md

-# hydra-user-and-consent-provider-node
+# hydra-user-and-consent-provider-node-typescript

-This is a reference implementation for the User Login and Consent flow of ORY Hydra version 1.0.x in NodeJS.
+This is a reference implementation with typescript for the User Login and Consent flow of ORY Hydra version 1.0.x in NodeJS.
 The application is bootstrapped using the `express` cli.

 ---